Yewa

 The Ẹgbado (Morphology: Ẹgba l'odo), now Yewa, are a subgroup of the Yoruba people and mostly inhabit Ogun West Senatorial District, Ogun State, in south-west Nigeria, Africa.
-In 1995, the group's name was changed to Yewa after the Yewa River, the river (odo) they foraged towards.
-The name of this river is derived from the Yoruba goddess Yewa.
+In 1995, the group's name was changed to Yewa after the Yewa River, the river they foraged towards.
+The name of this river is derived from the Yoruba deity Yewá.
 Yewa/Ẹgbado mainly occupy four Local Government Areas in Ogun State, Yewa South, Yewa North, Imeko-Afon, and Ipokia, while the Ado-Odo/Ota LGA forms the fifth Awori part of the senatorial district.
 Other Yewa/Ẹgbado are located in Lagos West, Lagos East, Oyo North, and Oyo South senatorial zones.

 Before the creation of the Southern Nigeria Protectorate, Egba territory and people is bordered by the Ketu (Benin) in the West, the Lagos Colony in south, Ijebu in the east, and Oyo, Ibadan and Isoya near Ile Ife in the north.
 The people are directly connected to the Ogun River, but detached from the swampy coast of Lagos.
 Through the Egba land, there are direct routes to other Yoruba towns, including Lagos, Ibadan, Ijebu-Ode, Ketu (Benin), and Porto Novo (Àjàṣẹ́) in the Benin Republic.